 Program Development and Model Rule

-In 2005, the governors of Connecticut, Delaware, Maine, New Hampshire, New Jersey, New York, and Vermont signed a Memorandum of Understanding (MOU) to reduce CO2 emissions within the northeastern and mid-Atlantic region.
+In 2005, the governors of Connecticut, Delaware, Maine, New Hampshire, New Jersey, New York, and Vermont signed a Memorandum of Understanding (MOU) to reduce carbon dioxide emissions within the northeastern and mid-Atlantic region.
 In 2007, RGGI was expanded to include Maryland, Massachusetts, and Rhode Island.
 The ten signatory states agreed to be jointly responsible for carrying out the provisions featured in the MOU.